prody/ProDy/doc/tutorials/prody_tutorial/intro.rst

-In addition to analysis of experimental data and theoretical models, *ProDy* can be used to analyze trajectories from molecular dynamics simulations, such as for performing essential dynamics analysis (EDA).  *ProDy* supports :term:`DCD` file format, but trajectories in other formats can be parsed using other Python packages and analyzed using ProDy.
+In addition to analysis of experimental data and theoretical models, *ProDy* can be used to analyze trajectories from molecular dynamics simulations, such as for performing essential dynamics analysis (EDA).  *ProDy* supports DCD file format, but trajectories in other formats can be parsed using other Python packages and analyzed using ProDy.
 See :ref:`trajectory-analysis` for detailed usage examples.

 Visualization
 -------------------------------------------------------------------------------

 Finally, results from *ProDy* calculations can be visualized using NMWiz, which is a `VMD`_ plugin GUI.
 NMWiz can also be used for submitting *ProDy* calculations for molecules in VMD.
 See :ref:`nmwiz-tutorial` for analysis of various types of datasets and visualization of protein dynamics.

 .. _VMD: http://www.ks.uiuc.edu/Research/vmd/